argonautproject/cds-hooks-for-pama/guidance.md

 - Respond with suggestion cards that convey valid alternatives to the draft order (where each alternative includes a pre-calculated appropriateness Rating based on available information)
 - (TODO, once SMART Web Messaging specification is ready) Respond with an "App Link" card to gather additional information and generate a more accurate Rating.

-This implementation guide proposes a small spanning set of "appropriatenessRating" values in a CodeableConcept, but these can be extended with more specific value sets for each set of Appropriate Use Criteria.
+This implementation guide proposes a small spanning set of appropriateness rating Codings, but these can be extended with translations from more specific values for each set of Appropriate Use Criteria.

 ## CDS Client Prepares a PAMA Request